NickDJM/accessible-menu/docs/api/disclosure-menu.md

 ::: info Note

 Methods are inherited from the [BaseMenu](./base-menu#methods) class.
-The following methods are unique to the DisclosureMenu class.
+The following methods are unique to or overwritten in the DisclosureMenu class.

 :::